tc-functors/docs/src/content/docs/introduction/features.md

 ## Dynamic Infrastructure

-`tc compile` generates a lot of the infrastructure (permissions, default configurations etc) boilerplate needed for the configured provider.
+`tc compose` generates a lot of the infrastructure (permissions, default configurations, graphql, ASL etc) boilerplate needed for the configured provider.
 Think of infrastructure as _Types_ in a dynamic programming language.
 We can override the defaults or inferred configurations separate from the topology definition.
 For example we can have a repository layout as follows:

 ```
 services/<topology>/<function>